freenas/freenas-docs/userguide/tasks.rst

    +----------------------------------+-----------------------------+-------------------------------------------------------------------------------------------+

-If the rysnc server requires password authentication, input *--password-file=/PATHTO/FILENAME* in the :guilabel:`Extra options` box, replacing */PATHTO/FILENAME* with the appropriate path to the file containing the value of the password.
+If the rysnc server requires password authentication, enter :samp:`--password-file={/PATHTO/FILENAME}` in the :guilabel:`Extra options` box, replacing :literal:`/PATHTO/FILENAME` with the appropriate path to the file containing the password.

 Created rsync tasks will be listed in :guilabel:`View Rsync Tasks`.
 Highlight the entry for an rsync task to display buttons for